Skip to content

 Each function can accept two arguments:

-• input: An object with parameters passed from the frontend.
+• input: input - An object with parameters passed from the frontend.

-• ctx: An object with the request context, including user:
+• context: ProcedureContext - An object with the request context, including information about the current user, request, and other relevant data.

-• user: The user object with the id and email properties.
+• user: user - The user object with the id and email properties.

 Examples

-Example of a server procedure with input parameters:
+Example of a server procedure that fetches data from the database:

 import { app } from '../../_server/app';